TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.azuredataexplorer/adxlimitquery.md

     cloudEnvironments="Public, usnat, ussec"
 	ownershipId="AzureOptimizationAutomation_AORec"
 />
-# The following ADX tables have been identified as candidates for updating their cache settings
+# The following Azure Data Explorer tables have been identified as candidates for updating their cache settings
 ---
 {
   "recommendationOfferingId": "0b85c950-0437-4844-be0e-dbbeced43ae5",